m4r35n357/VisualOptimizers/README.md

 ## "Global" Optimization

 A common feature of particle-based methods is an _exploration_ phase followed by a _refinement_ phase (in practice the transition is a gradual process).
-Refinement is _not_ the same as convergence; you get what you are given after a specified number of iterations!
+Refinement is _not_ the same thing as convergence; you get what you are given after a specified number of iterations!
 Another way of looking at it is that the initial search domain is shrunk by a large factor, concentrating the search agents into a relatively small volume around a _potential_ minimum.
 In any case, this refinement stage makes it harder to jump out of a stubborn local minimum.

-I have adapted the Nelder-Mead method to do a series of random runs, while keeping the best result, and accounting for total number of function evaluations.
+I have adapted the Nelder-Mead method with an option to do a series of random runs, while keeping the best result, and accounting for total number of function evaluations.
 The size of the initial simplex is set to a large value, and the _adaptive_ setting is used for 8D and above; this setup works rather well as a global optimizer!
-This is because the random exploration is not limited by any refinement process so global minima are always potentially accessible, even if not actually reached within the set limits.
+This is because the random exploration is not subject to any refinement process so global minima are always potentially accessible, even if not actually reached within the set limits.

 The comparisons are _roughly_ equivalent in that the number of Nelder-Mead evaluations is set roughly to (agents) x (iterations), which is a good approximation to the number of evaluations used by the particle-based optimizers.
 Do your own experiments!